atyvaert/atyvaert/README.md

 - 👋 Hi, I’m @atyvaert
 - 👀 I’m interested in data science and football
-- 🌱 I’m currently learning data analytics at Ghent University.
+- 🌱 I’m currently learning Business Engineering - data analytics at Ghent University.

 <!---
 atyvaert/atyvaert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.